PhatDos/SHUB/task4/readme.md

 Make sure you have already installed Node JS

-Open your terminal, navigate to the project folder, and run:
+Open your terminal, navigate to the project folder:

+    cd task4

+And run:

     node index.js